tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

 within a C program.

-For this assignment you have to write a program that creates a folder in the folder where your program is executed and you have to execute the function to list all the files and directories in the current directory.
+For this assignment you have to write a program that creates a folder in the folder where your program is executed, and you have to execute the function to list all the files and directories in the current directory.

 The objectives are: